VolkanSah/aicc-comments-reply-plugin/README.md

 ## License

 "This work is licensed under a Creative Commons Attribution 4.0 International License.
-You are free to share, adapt, and build upon this work for any purpose, even commercially, as long as you give appropriate credit to https://wordpress-webmaster.de.".
+You are free to share, adapt, and build upon this work for any purpose, as long as you give appropriate credit to https://wordpress-webmaster.de.".

 However, please keep in mind that creating and maintaining plugins or code for free, requires time and effort.
 If you find this plugin useful, please consider buying me a coffee, sponsoring my work on GitHub, or leaving a review.

-Note that while this plugin is free, it is not free for commercial use.
-If you want to use this plugin for commercial purposes, please contact me to discuss a commercial license.
+**Note that while this plugin is free, it is not free for commercial use.
+If you want to use this plugin for commercial purposes, please contact me to discuss a commercial license.**

 ## Disclaimer